 - Summer support: During the summer months (mid-May through mid-August), you will typically work as a Research Assistant and your chosen research advisor will support you under one of his/her research grants or other funds.

-- Academic Transcript of Grades and Degree: Recent graduates need to request that an official transcript be sent to us at this time with degree posted.
+- Academic Transcript of Grades and Degree: Recent graduates need to request that an official transcript be sent to us at this time.
 Transcripts can be sent by mail or electronically, but must be an official version from your institution.
 We request that transcripts be sent by August 1st, but you may bring an official copy with you to orientation if there are delays due to COVID-19.
 Transcripts should be sent to the following address: